We’ve said it before and we'll say it again:

 Extreme conditions, including winter camping, mountaineering and arctic expeditions require specialised equipment.
 You will need a sleeping mat specifically made for these conditions.

-When choosing a sleeping mat for camping, the ‘ideal weight’ for your needs will come down to what type of activities you will be using it for, and how much you are willing to carry.
+When choosing a hiking sleeping mat, the ‘ideal weight’ for your needs will come down to what type of activities you will be using it for, and how much you are willing to carry.

 To get to the bottom of this, answer these questions: